Got comments or ideas?

-How § 573c BGB actually works: 3 months for tenants, 3/6/9 months for landlords, the infamous 'by the third working day' rule including the Saturday dispute, special termination rights on rent increases and modernization, fixed-term contracts, indexed and graduated rents, death of the tenant – plus an interactive date calculator.
+How § 573c BGB actually works: 3 months for tenants, 3/6/9 months for landlords, the infamous 'by the third working day' rule including the Saturday dispute, special termination rights on rent increases and modernization, fixed-term contracts, indexed and graduated rents, death of the tenant – plus a copy-paste template and an interactive date calculator.

 Terminating a German rental contract sounds like a single line of legal jargon: three months, third working day, statutory deadline, special termination right.
 In practice those exact words contain the most common mistakes – the ones that cost tenants money and landlords nerves.
 This guide sorts the rules by use case and ends with a tool that does the date arithmetic for you.